-Native woodland habitat networks are developing within Aintuim, Lettermore and Salen forests, linking areas of Ancient Woodland.
+Native woodland habitat networks are developing within Quinish and Aros forests, linking areas of AWS.

-Apart from Loch Frisa at the centre of the plan area there are several small-holdings within Lettermore forest that contribute to the diversity by providing open space and alternative landuses.
-However, agricultural neighbours to the west and east of Lettermore have very different approaches to deer control which creates a difficult situation for enabling successful establishment of our forests.
+There are several crofts/small-holdings within Ardmore forest that contribute to the diversity by providing open space and alternative landuses.
+However, neighbours sometimes have very different approaches to deer control which creates a difficult situation for enabling successful establishment of our forests.